holguinj/puppet-docs/source/facter/2.0/fact_anatomy.markdown

   5. An optional `aggregate` block
      * if absent, Facter will merge hashes with hashes or arrays with arrays
      * if you want to merge the chunks in any other way, you'll need to specify it here
+     * the `chunks` object contains the return values for all of the chunks in the resolution